sunray1/genedumper/README.md

 ## Acknowledgments

-* Step in CSV to SQL step of GeneDump forked from [Rufus Pollock](https://github.com/rufuspollock/csv2sqlite).
+* Step in CSV to SQL step of GeneDump edited from [Rufus Pollock](https://github.com/rufuspollock/csv2sqlite).
 Many thanks!
+* Thanks to those who let us use their data for testing! - Maria Cortez, Ryan Folk, ButterflyNet